Australia hero image

 • Sydney touring (Opera House, The Rocks, Indigenous harbour walk); evening donor reception.

-• Blue Mountains day trip with creation care focus.
+• Blue Mountains day trip with a creation care focus.

 • Fly to Cairns; reef cruise with marine conservation briefing.